Danao Climbing

 How do I get in touch?

 Please email danaoclimbing@gmail.com or send us an Instagram message at @danaoclimbing before you come.
-Please don’t show up unannounced - it takes a bit of coordination to get up here, and we have much more information to share than could possibly fit in this FAQ page, so it’s essential you tell us if you’re aiming to climb in Danao.
+Please don’t show up unannounced - it takes a bit of coordination to get up here, and we have much more information to share than could possibly fit on this website, so it’s essential you tell us if you’re aiming to climb in Danao.

 What is the climbing season?
 What about weather?

 Compared to other Southeast Asia climbing destinations, climbing in the mountains of Cebu offers lower temperatures and less humidity.
-Climbing is even possible year-round if you’re willing to get up early and chase shade.
 Because the cliffs of Danao are north-west facing, they primarily offer shade from the morning into the early afternoon, with some sectors offering all-day shade in the winter months.

 The prime climbing months are mid-October through March.
 It’s not uncommon to climb in pants and a T shirt in December/January/February when the conditions are perfect.
 We know what you’re thinking: isn’t that the rainy season?
 Visitors are often surprised to learn that rain in the forecast offers the best climbing conditions—rain means cloud cover, and precipitation is often brief, leaving behind cool, crisp climbing temps.